Botanical: Arctium lappa

 - The burdock plant is generally used in the making of herbal remedial mixtures with the addition of other beneficial herbs for example the dandelion, where the other herb is added to balance the strong individual cleansing action of the burdock.

-- Iron, potassium and calcium are found in plenty in burdock which makes it a healthy vegetable.
+- Iron, potassium and calcium are plentiful in burdock which makes it a healthy vegetable.

 - A list of ailments like constipation, ulcers, colds, arthritis and kidney stones can be aided with the support of burdock.

-- It might as well help in resolving issues with memory as it contains arctigenin.
+- It might help in resolving issues with memory as it contains arctigenin.

 An interesting study done on the use of Burdock with Burns and Wounds™ states “The use of this herbal remedy appears to be an acceptable alternative to conventional burn care for these types of burns.
 The trauma of dressing changes was virtually nonexistent.”
 Wow.
 You should read that study.
 Amazing results!